callwyat/Quiet-Firmware/README.md

 ### *RST (Write Only)
 #### Description
 A required SCPI command.
-Preforms the same operation as `SYSTem:RESTorestate`
+Preforms the `SYSTem:RESTorestate` action followed by the `SYSTem:ERRor:CLEAr` action
 #### Example
 ```
 Write -> *RST